El Norte (film): Soundtrack

 A soundtrack for the film was produced in France by Island/Phono-Gram.
 The album was produced by Gregory Nava and Danny Holloway.
 The CD features original music for the film by Los Folkloristas, Emil Richards, and Linda O'Brian.

 It also features "Rosa's Song" sung by the actress Zaide Silvia Gutiérrez.
-Adagio for Strings, by the American composer Samuel Barber, was featured at two different points in the film.
+Adagio for Strings by the American composer Samuel Barber was featured at two different points in the film.
 It also contains excerpts from the First Cello Concerto and De Natura Sonoris No. 1 by Polish composer Krzysztof Penderecki, the latter of which is used twice.

 Home media

-The Criterion Collection released El Norte in DVD and Blu-ray format on January 20, 2009.
+The Criterion Collection released El Norte on DVD and Blu-ray on January 20, 2009.